 The Applicant proposes to upgrade the existing sanitary pump station and force main during Phase III of the renovation of the property.
-The Proposed Action includes modifying the proposed onsite gravity sewer main as needed to convey onsite sewage from new buildings as well as from existing buildings to the new pump station.
+The Proposed Action includes modifying the proposed onsite gravity sewer main as needed to convey onsite sewage from new buildings to the new pump station.
 The location of the new pump station is proposed between the Great Lawn Residence Building and the existing Manager's House.
-From the new pump station, the force main was proposed generally along the same alignment as the existing force main, which crosses under Otter Creek, traverses residential property at 519 Alda Road and connects to existing Village sanitary manhole #66449 in Alda Road (Exhibit 2b).
-The construction method proposed to cross under Alder Creek involved trenchless excavation, more particularly by horizontal directional drilling beneath the Creek.
+As proposed in the Final Scope, from the new pump station, the force main was proposed generally along the same alignment as the existing force main, which crosses under Otter Creek, traverses residential property at 519 Alda Road and connects to existing Village sanitary manhole

+#66449 in Alda Road (Exhibit 2b) The construction method proposed to cross under Otter Creek involved trenchless excavation, more particularly by horizontal directional drilling beneath the Creek.

-Placement of the proposed force main across the property at 519 Alda Road is reliant upon either confirming the existence of an easement or obtaining an easement from the property owner.
+Placement of the proposed sanitary force main across the property at 519 Alda Road was reliant upon either confirming the existence of an easement, obtaining an easement from the property owner, or other legal remedies.
 The Applicant's legal counsel, however, advises that an easement is not readily available without engaging in protracted litigation, expending significant sums of money or receiving a determination that there are no other alternative locations for the force main, thereby creating an easement by necessity.
-Therefore the sewer route propounded in the Final Scope as the "Proposed Action" is not plausible at this time.
-As a result, the Proposed Action force main alignment will not be pursued unless and until it is determined that no alternative locations, including the Preferred Alternative, are viable.
+Therefore, the sewer route proposed in the Final Scope as the "Proposed Action" is not plausible at this time.
+As a result, this force main alignment will not be pursued unless and until it is determined that no alternative locations, including the Preferred Alternative, are viable.